Thousands Without Power For Second Day After Record-Setting Storm

 Check: Power Outages List

-That number was down to about 65,000 Friday morning as the cleanup and repairs continued, but some towns were forced to cancel school or delay classes for a second day because of the power problems.
+That number was down to about 60,000 early Friday afternoon as the cleanup and repairs continued, but some towns were forced to cancel school or delay classes for a second day because of the power problems.

 The storm set a record as the strongest October storm ever in the Boston area.